maayanassraf/PolybotServiceAWS/README.md

   Furthermore, docker is installed on the EC2's by [User Data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).
 - The service is highly available, By using an **Application Load Balancer (ALB)** that routes the traffic across the instances located in different AZs.

   The ALB haves an **HTTPS** listener, for communicating with Telegram.
-To use HTTPS, I [Generated a self-signed certificate](https://core.telegram.org/bots/webhooks#a-self-signed-certificate) and imported it to the ALB listener.
+To use HTTPS, I Have used **AWS Certificate Manager** (ACM) to generate certificate and linked her to thr HTTPS listener.

+- Access to The ALB done by accessing **Route 53 Record** that I created for the ALB.

-- In the security group of the ALB, I configured an inbound role for te CIDR of Telegram servers only.
+- In the security group of the ALB, I configured an inbound role for the CIDR of Telegram servers only.
-- My Telegram token and my self-signed certificate stored in [AWS Secret Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).
+- My Telegram token stored in [AWS Secret Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).
 - The Polybot instances are tags for later use and for clearance.

 ## Provision the `yolo5` microservice